The History of the Current Royal Family of Jaffna

 Mudaliyar Kanagaratnam Thambithurai - (ref.
 Family Tree - 2)

-Ilavarasi Vethavalli of Mathagal was the daughter of Pararajasinghan Mudali and granddaughter of Ilavarasan Paranirupasinghan (Heir Apparent) and great granddaughter of Cinkai Pararacacekaran (1478-1519) and Valliammai Arasakesari.
+Ilavarasi Vethavalli of Mathagal was the daughter of Pararajasinghan Mudali and granddaughter of Paranirupasinghan Mudali.
+She was also the great-granddaughter of Cinkai Pararacacekaran (1478-1519) and Valliammai Arasakesari.
 Ilavarasi Vethavalli was given in marriage to Thanabala Mudali, the Vellala Chief of Mathagal, son of Rajendra Mudali.
 Their second daughter married Mudaliyar Chidambaranatha II, son of Mudaliyar Chidambaranatha Narasinga Mappana.
 Their son Mudaliyar Chidambaranatha Sittampalam married Seethevipillai, daughter of Mudaliyar Rasasingham Karalasingham.
 Their son Sittampalam Thiruchelvarayar had a son named Karalapillai, and his daughter Santhiyal Karalapillai married Soosaipillai.
 They had a daughter named Mariamuttu Soosaipillai and she was married to Kanagaratnam.
 They had five children, three sons, namely, Mudaliyar Kanagaratnam Thambithurai, Sellathurai and Rajathurai and two daughters, namely, Nallammah and Muttammah.

 Proctor Suliothayar was the son of Mudaliyar Kanagaratnam Thambithurai and Nagammah.
 He was an eminent leading Proctor and established his practice in Nallur, Jaffna.
 Proctor Suliothayar took an active interest in religious matters, and was a popular person who was always of great help to the people of Jaffna.